Diman Cooperative Education Program

 Files and Downloads

-- Students are responsible for punching in and out their time via TSheets mobile application.
+- Students are responsible for punching in and out their time via Quickbooks Time (formerly Tsheets) mobile application.
 Students are advised to keep pay stubs as well.

 - This is separate from your timekeeping practices, this tracks the student's hours for the school.